FREMO americaN Meet Delmenhorst

 This article gives an insight into the operationional concept for a typical modular meeting of the americaN chapter of the FREMO.

-The Layout Overview of a modular layout made for operations Never the same layout.
+Never the same layout.
 For every modular meeting, we plan a new layout.
 The layout is planned to match all the given constraints, like the room, the attendees and the available modules, the choosen era.
 A layout may vary in size, shape and the order of modules.
+The modular layouts may fill a small room or a large venue.
+It is never the same but it is always made for operations.

 Ditched Wordpress for Hugo